temp-somelk/ekunazanu.dev.archive/content/about.md

 ## Contact

-If you want to complain about my lousy writing, point out mistakes in my writing, or send ideas or memes to me, you can at [nezdezwez@tutanota.com](mailto:nezdezwez@tutanota.com).
-In case you need to send nudes or you need to rigorously verify that all the cringe stuff I send to you is indeed from me, you can download my [minisign key](/misc/public.nezdezwez.key).
+If you want to complain about my lousy writing, point out factual inaccuracies, or send ideas or memes to me, you can at [me@ekunazanu.dev](mailto:me@ekunazanu.dev).
+In case you need to rigorously verify that all the cringe stuff I send to you is indeed from me, you can download my [minisign key](/misc/ekunazanu.pub).

 <!-- ![me dabbing](/media/about/dab.svg)